7 foods that actually make you more hungry

 Alcohol

 Alcohol can make a person hungrier.
 “It can lower a person’s levels of leptin, which is responsible for helping to keep us full,” Strutzel says.
-“Alcohol also can lower our glycogen stores, so we often crave carbs to replace what is lost.
-Alcohol lowers our inhibitions as well, which can cause people to choose fattier, less healthy foods.”
+“Alcohol also can lower your glycogen stores, so you often crave carbs to replace what is lost.
+Plus, alcohol lowers your inhibitions which can cause you to choose fattier, less healthy foods.”

 White pasta